 He thinks that we're making all kinds of mistakes.

-We're spying on the wrong people spying on the American people.
+We're spying on the wrong people, spying on the American people.

-This is this is this is quintessential.
+This is quintessential.

 That's embarrassing.